 The Surfer algorithm implements Franke and Nielson's (1980) Modified Quadratic Shepard's Method with a full sector search as described in Renka (1988).
 (Surfer 6 was based upon Franke and Nielson, not Renka.)

-In the Grid Data dialog, specify Modified Shepard's Method as the Gridding Method and click the Advanced Options button to open the Shepard's Method Advanced Options dialog.
+In the Grid Data dialog, specify Modified Shepard's Method as the Gridding Method and click the Advanced Options button to open the Grid Data Modified Shepard's Method Options dialog.

-Set the options, including search, and smoothing factor, in the Shepard's Method Advanced Options dialog.
+Set the options, including search, and smoothing factor, in the Grid Data Modified Shepard's Method Options dialog.

 You can assign a smoothing parameter to the gridding operation.
 The Smoothing Factor parameter allows Modified Shepard's Method to operate as a smoothing interpolator.
 Greater smoothing occurs as you increase the value of the smoothing parameter.
 In general, values between zero and one are most reasonable.